ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 ### User inputs

-- Measurement Plugin Directory: This directory is for building a single measurement plugin.
-Provide the path to the specific measurement plugin directory.
+- To build a single measurement plugin, user should pass the measurement plugin directory.
-- Measurement Plugin Base Directory: This directory is for building multiple measurement plugins.
-Provide the path to the base directory that contains all the measurement plugins.
+- To build multiple measurement plugins, user should provide the path to the base directory that contains all the measurement plugins and should pass the list of measurements plugins available in the base directory.
-- Selected Measurement Plugins: List of available measurements in the provided base directory for building those packages.
+- To upload the packages to SystemLink, user should pass the following inputs:
-- Inputs required for uploading packages to SystemLink
+    - SystemLink Server API URL
-  - API URL: URL of the SystemLink API Documentation.
+    - SystemLink API Key
-  - API Key: Authentication key for uploading the built measurement packages to SystemLink.
-  - Feed Name: Name of the feed under which the packages need to be uploaded.
-  - Workspace: Name of the workspace for which the user has access to create feed and upload packages.
+    - Workspace - Name of the workspace for which the user has access to create feed and upload packages
+    - Feed Name - Name of the feed under which the packages need to be uploaded.
-  - Overwrite: Boolean value for overwriting the already existing packages.
+    - Overwrite - Boolean value for overwriting the already existing packages.

 Note:
   - For uploading the packages, if the API URL and Workspace are not provided then the